 Clinical Lead Physician Response Unit

 Diane Baynham (Confirmed)

-Head Of Service Design – Digital Urgent and Emergency Care at NHS England
+Head Of Service Design – Digital Urgent and Emergency Care for NHS England

 “NHS Digital and NHS England on the Digital Agenda for Urgent Care”

 Caroline Poole & Leigh Forsyth (Confirmed)

 Head of Allied Health Professions for NHS Improvement

 “Reducing the longer lengths of stay experienced by patients post-emergency admission.”